WoolleySheep/first-strike/README.md

 * Consolidate projectile launch times into a single varable.
 Currently tracked in two places
 * Address game slowdown due to large lists
 * Add unchanged calculations to __init__
+* For history and parameters, don't create a singleton, create 3; one for the game, and one for each player.
+Remove edit check.